kubesphere/devops-java-sample/README.md

-# devops-sample-s2i
+# devops-java-sample
-A sample for devops on kubesphere
+A Java sample for devops on kubesphere